nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 #### Design considerations
 - The parser must be effecive in breaking down the user's input into its constitutent commands, with further breakdown if an associated argument is added.
-- There must be a way to prevent users from adding multiple instances of a student with the same name, to prevent confusion.
-- The method of adding students to the master list must be straightforward and intuitive, allowing users to add a student without comprimising the integrity of the information.
-- Allowing the user to input blank fields in certain information slots so as to simulate real life scenarios, where not all the information is present at the time of registration.
-For example, while a valid phone number must be present to register a student to the master list, the remarks tab can be left empty.
+- The parser should be quick and effective in understanding the user's input, with simple prompts given to help the user in correctly parsing the command through the input parser.
+- Allowing the user to input optional arguments.
+For example, the user could type `view <student name>`, which takes in the "student name" as an optional argument.
+This is to increase the robustness of the program, which accounts for the two types of users, one who just types in `view`, and the other as formerly mentioned above.
 - Error handling must be intuitive for the user, so that appropriate error messages are produced if the user does not input a valid command.
 The error handling should also be robust, to account for the event a user is incapable in following instructions.

 #### Implementation and rationale